Paul-Geppert/t4g_proposal_backend/README.md

 [![Alt text](https://tech.4germany.org/wp-content/uploads/2020/01/Logo-Final-02-copy-1-300x109-1.png)](https://tech.4germany.org)

-This project/repository is a very simple prototype to showcast one specific functionality.
+This project/repository is a very simple **prototype** to showcast one specific functionality: Create a proposal for public funding application, and insert it into the existing [easy-Online](https://foerderportal.bund.de/easyonline/) system via XML upload.
+Further, an additional PDF will be generated, containing all relevant information, to support easy-Online, but also other submission methods like email.

 It is not intended to be used in production or as reference for a future implementation.

 Find more information about the project here: \<link will be added soon>.